Website: www.aaiil.uk

 refraining from food that makes the breath of the fasting person so sweet; it

-kinds, so much so that he does not utter an offensive word even in response.
+so much so that he does not utter an offensive word even in response.
 What

 reaches God is the sweetness of behaviour of the fasting person, not the